 Before applying for Housing at the University of La Verne, it is important that you have been approved by Citrus College International Student Center (isc@citruscollege.edu).
 Approval requires that you have paid the Citrus College Application Deposit and have informed them of your desire to participate in this program.

-Step 2: Register with ULV Housing & Apply for Housing
+Step 2: Apply for Housing

 Step 3: Make Financial Arrangements